DeterminateSystems/riff/README.md

 ```

 The Rust project maintains [a list of well-known targets](https://doc.rust-lang.org/nightly/rustc/platform-support.html)
 which can also be accessed via `nix run nixpkgs#rustup target list`.
-Riff also supports any
+This field can also contain
-custom target Rust does, such as `riscv32imac-unknown-xous-elf`.
+custom targets, such as `riscv32imac-unknown-xous-elf`, though `riff` makes no efforts to support
+cross compiling at this time.

 When target specific dependencies are present, the `build-inputs` and `runtime-inputs`
 sections are **unioned**, while the target specific environment variables **override**